About the Module Design Institute (MDI)

 - Why is this important to me?

 Spending time in advance of the Institute contemplating these questions will greatly facilitate the design process.
-We will send you a few key resources 1–2 weeks prior to the Institute, including the book Creating Significant Learning Experiences and some specific exercises to help you more fully address these questions.
-We recommend that you read as much of the book as possible prior to the Institute.
+We will send you a few key resources 1–2 weeks prior to the Institute.
+We recommend that you read the materials as much as possible prior to the Institute.

 For further information about the MDI, please contact: